15 Fancy Hawker Food in Singapore That’s Amazingly Good

 #4 Green Bites

 More and more Singaporeans are getting health conscious.
 We can see salad bars almost everywhere these days.
 Nonetheless, it can be quite pricey when buying off such bars.
 Green Bites provides a wide variety of vegetables, fruits, nuts and dressings, and it is priced as low as $5!
 There are also premium toppings such as Cajun Chicken and Smoked Duck, with an additional charge of $1 to $1.50.
 The vegetables were very fresh.
-I tried the Asian Spicy dressing, and the burning sensation it gives would surely suit those who loves very spicy food!
+I tried the Asian Spicy dressing, and the burning sensation it gives would surely suit those who love very spicy food!

 #5 Cinqo Tapas